Battjmo/SuperSmashBrowser/README.md

 -[ ] There will be a popup window that allows a user to select a destruction mode, and offer instructions for how to use it.

 -[ ] The user will be able to destroy the browser in a variety of ways, tentatively including:
-1. Making all the content disappear in a graceful wave.
+1. Vanish: make all the content disappear in a graceful wave.
-2. Smashomg the content in a trash compactor.
-3. Consuming the content with fire.
+2. Trash compactor: walls come in from sides of the screen, crushing the content into a little box in the middle.
+3. Fire: user will click the screen to make a fire start there, which will consume the content.
+Stretch Modes:
+1. Earthquake: screen shake, followed by elements falling off the screen.
+2. Hammer: Mouse

 ### Bonus Features
 1. Built-in ability to save and share GIF's of your destruction.